CourtFinds Indiana Hog Farm Entitled to Right-to-Farm Defense, Upholding Its Constitutional

 In 2019, we continue to see decisions involving the application of the right-to-farm law (RTF) defense in a few states.
 Recently, the Court of Appeals of Indiana upheld a trial court’s decision applying the state’s RTF law.
 In this case, the RTF law applied to claims that a neighboring hog farm was creating a nuisance.
 Although over the past 18 months, we have seen decisions involving RTF laws not applying to agricultural companies being hit with large damage verdicts, it is crucial to remember that in many cases, the RTF defense continues to apply and prevent large verdicts.

 Samuel Himsel’s family acquired farmland in the early 1990s which had been in agriculture since at least 1941.
 Between 1994 and 2013, the property was consistently used for crop production.
 In 2013, Himsel and his sons began to operate a hog operation on the farmland.
 Before starting the operation, Himsel petitioned the county planning commission to rezone the farmland from agricultural residential to agricultural intense, to allow for the development of the hog farm.
 At the public hearing, a few neighbors spoke in opposition of the rezoning request, including Richard Himsel (a cousin to Samuel Himsel).
 The county commissioners’ unanimously approved the planning commission’s findings approving the rezoning.
 None of the neighbors appealed the rezoning decision.
-Shortly after the rezoning approval, the Indiana Department of Environmental Management (IDEM) approved two permits to allow for construction and operation of the hog farm.
-No neighbors appealed the permits approvals by IDEM.
+Shortly after the rezoning approval, the Indiana Department of Environmental Management (IDEM) approved two permits to allow for the construction and operation of the hog farm.
+No neighbors appealed the permit approvals by IDEM.
 By late 2013, Samuel and his sons had entered into contracts, raising hogs in the newly constructed buildings.

 Neighboring Samuel Himsel was Richard Himsel, who had lived on his property since 1994 and had raised livestock there until 2000 when he retired and sold the farmland.
 At one point, Richard also operated a large hog farm on his farm for two years before a fire destroyed the barns and he did not rebuild.
 Robert Lannon, another neighbor, built his house in 1971 but his property had never been used for agriculture.